UWSocialComputing/limp-fish/README.md

-# NetWorked: Revolutionizing Professional Networking
+# NetWorked: Networking Assistant App

 In today's fast-paced professional environment, cultivating a strong professional network poses a significant challenge, particularly for emerging professionals embarking on their career journey.
 Understanding the importance of meaningful connections, we've embarked on a mission to simplify and demystify the networking process.